South Sudan profile

 Prior to independence, he was also vice-president of Sudan, under the power-sharing arrangements put in place in the 2005 Comprehensive Peace Agreement (CPA).

 During a historic first visit to Sudan since independence, Salva Kiir in October 2011 ruled out a return armed conflict between the new neighbours, despite continuing tensions.

 He has also taken a tough line on corruption, and in September 2011 announced several measures to combat it, including plans to subject government contracts to procurement legislation and make officials publish their assets and earnings.

 Having fought in the south's first civil war in the 1960s, Mr Kiir joined the Sudanese army after the 1972 peace agreement.
 He defected to the rebels again on the resumption of fighting in 1983, later emerging as the SPLM's military leader.

 Born in 1951 in Bahr al-Ghazal state, he is a Christian and - like his, predecessor John Garang - a member of the Dinka, the largest ethnic group in South Sudan.

-Widely thought to lack Mr Garang's charisma, Mr Kiir has a reputation for intelligence, integrity and being able to reconcile ethnic or political opponents.
+Although he lacks Mr Garang's charisma, Mr Kiir has enjoyed a reputation for integrity and being able to reconcile ethnic or political opponents.